 Santa Claus in a Snowstorm

-Chemistry has a million real world applications, but there is none more festive that creating a snow globe right in your own home!
-It's not holiday magic!
-The Santa in a Snowstorm experiment uses a supersaturated solution to create a snow globe that you don't have to buy from a gift shop.
+Chemistry has a million real world applications, but there is none more festive than creating a snow globe right in your own home!
+The Santa in a Snowstorm experiment uses a supersaturated solution to create a snow globe that you don’t have to buy from a gift shop.

 - 20g Benzoic Acid